THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-Whether you are a blogger, niche site builder or creating any type of website online, you need to worry about your ability to rank in Google search.
+Whether you are a blogger, niche site builder or creating any type of website online, you should care about getting your site on the top page of Google search results.
 Why?

 Because Google traffic is brilliant.

-It’s seemingly never ending and requires no work once you have everything set up right on your site.
-It is one of the key ways that I reached over 100,000 page views on my travel blog.
+It’s seemingly never-ending and requires no work once you have everything set up right on your site.
+It is one of the key ways that I reached over 200,000 page views on my travel blog.

-There are many ways to go about increasing your search rankings.
+There are many ways to go about increasing your search traffic.

 The most effective way is to build links to your websites.

-Google basically sees links to your site as votes that your site and its content are reliable and authoritative.
-Over time, hopefully you will start receiving natural links – that is that other sites will start linking to your site without you having to make it happen.
+Google basically sees links to your site as votes that your site and its content are high quality and authoritative.
+Over time, hopefully, you will start receiving natural links – that is that other sites will start linking to your site without you having to make it happen.

 However, when you are starting out, natural links are hard to come by.
-The fact is that once you are ranking well in Google, many more people will see your content meaning there are many more opportunities for others to link to you.
+The fact is that once you are getting to those top spots in search results, many more people will see your content meaning there are many more opportunities for others to link to you.
 This means over time you should not have to worry about building any links yourself.

-Until you get to that point, though, it is smart to try to increase your rankings by working to increase links to your site.
+Until you get to that point, though, it is smart to try to increase your search traffic by working on increasing links to your site.
 Regardless of the type of site that you have, this is important.

-Although there are many ways to try to measure the ability your website has to rank, the best way currently is domain and page authority and increasing this is what we will focus on in this article.
+Although there are many ways to try to measure the ability your blog has to get to those top spots in search results, the best way currently is domain authority and page authority and increasing this is what we will focus on in this article.

 You will learn...